DropMix

-DropMix is a music mixing game developed by Harmonix and published by Hasbro.
-The game uses a mix of physical cards with chips embedded with near field communication, a specialized electronic game board with NFC and Bluetooth capabilities, and a companion application for mobile devices (iOS or Android) that communicates with the board via Bluetooth.
+DropMix is a music mixing game developed by Harmonix and published by Hasbro, launched in 2017 but discontinued.
+The game used physical cards with chips embedded with near field communication, a specialized electronic game board with NFC and Bluetooth capabilities, and a companion application for mobile devices (iOS or Android) that communicates with the board via Bluetooth.
 By playing a card, representing a specific song, atop a proper board space, the board will detect its NFC code and relay that to the app, which will play a sample from that song, such as a drum loop or a vocal section.
-With multiple cards on the board, the app will manage how all the current songs are mixed as played through the app, creating a mashup.
-The game has several game modes for single and multi-player play, and additional cards, featuring more song samples, can be purchased as booster packs.
+With multiple cards on the board, the app manages how all the current songs are mixed as played through the app, creating a mashup.
+The game had several game modes for single and multi-player play, and additional cards, featuring more song samples, could be purchased as booster packs.

+The app was removed from the iOS and Android app stores on December 14th, 2022.

 Gameplay

 DropMix comes in a core package that includes 60 NFC-equipped cards, each representing a different song, and an electronic game board with five marked spaces; the game also requires a mobile device that can communicate with the board through Bluetooth through a free app.
 Additional cards enabling new music samples within the app can be purchased separately as booster packs, the price depending on the number of cards available.

 Each card is keyed to at least one of four colors, the colors representative of the instrument that can be sampled from that song.
 For example, yellow represents vocal tracks, while blue represents drum tracks.
 The board's five spaces are similarly marked by color, with three of the five spaces accepting cards of two different colors.
 Placing a card on a space with a matching color will cause that track sample to be used as part of the app's current mix; non-matching placement will have no effect.
 In addition, each card has a power level marking from one to three.
 In the app, this represents how much an influence the sample will have on the ongoing mix in terms of its speed, key or length.
 A card with 3 power will have a pronounced impact on the current mix compared to a card with a power of 1.
 Cards can be played on top of other cards or removed from the board, the app playing the sample only from the top-most card.
 Special white cards can be played on any space, which can cause an entire change in the speed and key of the ongoing loop.